 Dr. Charles Edward Knister was born on the 11th of February, 1881 in Maidstone Twp, Essex County, Ontario.
-His parents, Adam Knister and the former Nancy Ann Hill were farmers and he had a younger brother named Almer.
+He was the eldest of 2 children born to Adam Knister and the former Nancy Ann Hill.
+His parents were farmers and his brother was named Almer.

 Dr. Knisters primary education was in a local school and prior to attending university, he graduated from Essex High School.
 While in his first year at university, he achieved top honors for a scholarship with 2 other students.
 Dr. Knister graduated M.B. (with honours) from The University of Toronto Faculty of Medicine in 1903.

-Dr. Knister returned to his roots and opened his medical office in Staples (Essex County).
+Dr. Knister returned to his roots and opened his medical office in Staples (Essex County), which at the time had a population of 300 people.
 He eventually moved to Comber, (also in Essex County).
 Initially Dr. Knister travelled to his patients using a horse and buggy and a cutter in the winter.
+Eventually Dr. Knister moved his medical office to Comber, but he continued to care for the people in Staples.
+Often the road was impassable in the winter, even with a cutter, so he was known to take a railway handcar from Comber to Staples.

 In 1904, Dr. Knister operated the first privately owned telephone system in Ontario.
 The line ran on fence posts from Staples to Comber and had 247 telephones connected to it.
 Dr. Knister sold the telephone business to the Tilbury West Municipal Telephone System in 1912 and at that time there were 247 telephones on the system.

 Dr Knister married Mary Ethel Forbes on the 30th of June, 1906 in Detroit, Michigan.
 According to her birth record, Mrs. Knister was born in Lambton County on the 28th of September 1883.
 She and her twin brother Joseph were the eldest of 6 children born to Peter Forbes and the former Jennett DeGursey.
-Her siblings beside Joseph included; Bella, Peter, Stanley and Russell.
+Her parents were farmers and her siblings besides Joseph were; Bella, Peter, Stanley and Russell.
 According to the 1901 census, the Forbes family resided in Tilbury West Twp where her father was a hotel keeper.

-Dr. Knister enjoyed bowling and umpiring baseball games in his spare time.
-He belonged to the Parviam Lodge No 395 in Comber.
+Dr. Knister lived on a farm and grew corn and sugar beets.
+He also raised chickens.
+In his spare time, he enjoyed bowling and umpiring baseball games and he belonged to the Parviam Lodge No 395 in Comber.

-Mrs. Knister died on the 6th of September, 1974.
-Dr. Knister died on the 15th of June, 1978.
+Mrs. Knister died at the Windsor Western Hospital Centre (Windsor, Ontario) on the 6th of September, 1974.
+Dr. Knister also died at the Windsor Western Hospital Centre on the 15th of June, 1978.
 They are buried at the McDowell Cemetery, 7000 Gracey Sideroad, Tilbury West Twp, Essex County, Ontario.
 The doctors parents are buried there also.